AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Related Work

 \subsection{Large Language Models in Robotics}

-Early efforts to link natural language to robot control and task-planning frameworks translate natural-language commands into symbolic action graphs, as demonstrated by SayCan and Code-as-Policies \citep{ahn2022can, liang2023code}.
-Recent Vision–Language–Action paradigms, such as RT-1/2 \citep{brohan2022rt,zitkovich2023rt}, demonstrate that pretraining on Internet-scale image–text datasets yields policies that generalize to hundreds of robotic skills.
-Further work has extended this to cross-domain generalization, deformable object manipulation, and long-horizon household tasks, exemplified by Gemini Robotics and embodied LLMs \citep{mon2025embodied, team2025gemini}.
-Other lines of work have explored LLM-driven planning and language-augmented reasoning for robotic control pipelines \citep{sun2024prompt, mower2024ros, mon2025embodied, llm_robotics_survey, ai_review_humaniod, llm_robot_task_plan, rho2024language}.
-Despite their semantic flexibility, these methods continue to rely on hand-tuned, low-level controllers and standard actuation assumptions, with LLMs typically external to the closed control loop \citep{llm_robotics_survey, ai_review_humaniod}.
+Early efforts to link natural language to robot control and task-planning frameworks translate natural-language commands into symbolic action graphs, as demonstrated by SayCan and Code-as-Policies \cite{ahn2022can, liang2023code}.
+Recent Vision–Language–Action paradigms, such as RT-1/2, $\pi0$, Octo, and OTTER, \cite{brohan2022rt,zitkovich2023rt, pi0, octo, otter}, demonstrate that pretraining on large-scale robot data yields policies that generalize across many robotic skills.
+Further work has extended this to cross-domain generalization, deformable object manipulation, and long-horizon household tasks, exemplified by Gemini Robotics and embodied LLMs \cite{mon2025embodied, team2025gemini}.
+Other lines of work have explored LLM-driven planning and language-augmented reasoning for robotic control pipelines \cite{sun2024prompt, mower2024ros, mon2025embodied, llm_robotics_survey, ai_review_humaniod, llm_robot_task_plan, rho2024language}.
+Despite their semantic flexibility, these methods continue to rely on hand-tuned, low-level controllers and standard actuation assumptions, with LLMs typically external to the closed control loop \cite{llm_robotics_survey, ai_review_humaniod}.
+RoboGen addresses these limitations through decomposing long-horizon tasks into skills, which are tuned or trained by LLMs \cite{auerbach2014robogen}.